Tetrax-10/Nord-Spotify/README.md

 ## How to Reposition Banner ?

-1) Scroll on Player Bar to Reposition banner
+1) Scroll on Player to Reposition banner

-2) Right click on Player Bar to Reset banner
+2) Right click on Player to Reset banner Position

 3) Hold `~` to Zoom Out Banner to see full view